eishkina-estia/mlflow_example/README.md

-# Example MLflow project
+# Simple MLflow project

-This project demonstrates how to use MLflow to track experiments, register models, and load models from the model registry.
+This project demonstrates an end-to-end workflow using MLflow to track experiments, save models, and retrieve them via the MLflow API.
+The workflow consists of data preprocessing, training an ElasticNet model, and loading the trained model for testing.

 The data used in this repo comes from [ics.uci.edu](http://archive.ics.uci.edu/ml/datasets/Wine+Quality)

-## Files
+## Project Structure

 - `data/wine_quality.csv`: wine quality dataset
 - `config.yml`: configuration file (MLflow backend path, data path, etc.)
 - `common.py`: script for getting the processed config constants
-- `preprocess_data.py`: script for data preprocessing and saving its results: (X_train, X_test, y_train, y_test)
+- `preprocess_data.py`: script for data preprocessing and saving its results into a pickle file: (X_train, X_test, y_train, y_test)
 - `train_elasticnet.py`: script for model training and logging experiments conducted using ElasticNet algorithm
 - `test_model_load.py`: script for loading latest model from mlflow
-- `requirements.txt`: package requirements file
+- `requirements.txt`: package requirements file (list of dependencies)

 ## Run Demo Locally

-### Preprocess data and save the results to `data/` folder
+### Preprocess data
 ```shell
 $ python preprocess_data.py
 ```
-### Register mlflow runs corresponding to the use of ElasticNet algorithm
+Paths are configured in `config.yml`.
+Results are saved to `data/` folder accordingly to `config.yml`.

+### Model Training & Logging
+Train an ElasticNet model and track experiments in MLflow:
 ```shell
 $ python train_elasticnet.py
 $ mlflow ui
 ```
+This script logs metrics, parameters, and the trained model in MLflow.
 Open http://localhost:5000 to view the mlflow UI.

 ![Alt text](img/mlflow_experiments_table.png "MLflow experiments table")

-### Load the latest model from mlflow backend
+### Load the model from mlflow backend
+Retrieve the trained model using MLflow API:
 ```shell
 $ python test_model_load.py
 ```